anagainaru/anagainaru.github.io/_pages/research.md

 <h2 id="speculative">I/O management</h2>

 Query and data streaming optimizations
+Identification and retrieval of relevant datasets and quantities of interest (QoI) in scientific
+computing: I am working with fusion applications to store simulation data into organized campaigns, capturing metadata about inputs and QoIs.
+This enables efficient querying of relevant datasets and subsets of data for building digital twins.
+My work in this area is detailed in [1] and [2], where we describe the QoI and query frameworks now being adapted for use in campaigns.
+The GPU backend allws to bring data in the format and the location needed by the analysis.
-Developer for ADIOS (main lead for the GPU backend and derived variables) Leading the Data thrust in RAPIDS-3, application impact
+Developer for ADIOS (main lead for the GPU backend and derived variables) I am currently leading the development of derived capabilities and the GPU backend for the ADIOS2 library.
+Leading the Data thrust in RAPIDS-3, application impact

 <h2 id="speculative">Workflow optimization</h2>